 Klamut began his coaching career at Elizabeth-Forward High School, leading his 1985 boys team to a section title.

-In addition to his coaching responsibilities at Westminster, Klamut is the chairman of the NCAA Division III Swimming and Diving Committee for the last of a three-and-a-half year appointment as a committee member from 2009-12.
+In addition to his coaching responsibilities at Westminster, Klamut previously was the chairman of the NCAA Division III Swimming and Diving Committee and continues to serve on the Committee today.
 He also served in similar capacities for the CSCAA, the NAIA and the Penn-Ohio Conference.

 He and his wife, Kelly, reside in New Wilmington with their daughter Stephannie.